ILRe: Intermediate Layer Retrieval for Context Compression in Causal Language Models: Experiments

-{\bf Benchmarks and LLMs.} In this work, we utilize two benchmarks: LongBench and RULER.
-For RULER, we set the token budget to $4K$.
-Given that LongBench contexts are relatively short (with an average length of fewer than $16K$ tokens), we only test the Llama-3.1-8B-Instruct model~\citep{llama3}—which claims a $128K$ context capacity—setting the token budget to $1K$ and $2K$.
-We also test an additional model family: Qwen2.5-7B-Instruct~\citep{qwen2025qwen25technicalreport}.
-Similar to Figure~\ref{fig:layer_recall_llama} and ~\ref{fig:layer_keylen_recall_llama}, the results of Llama-3.1-8B-Instruct and Qwen2.5-7B-Instruct in the Retrieval Task are present in Figure~\ref{fig:llama128_re_eval} and ~\ref{fig:qwen_re_eval} respectively.
+{\bf Benchmarks and LLMs.} In this work, we use two benchmarks: LongBench and RULER.
+For details of setups in these benchmarks, see Appendix~\ref{apdx:benchmarks}.

 {\bf Default Settings of ILRe.} By default, we set $S=4$, $W=512$, and the chunk size of prefilling is $1024$(the first chunk with additional $S$).
 For the pooling, we use $3$ max pooling kernels with sizes $2, 4, 8$ and $16$ average pooling kernels with sizes from $1$ to $16$ as mentioned in Section~\ref{sec:obs_r}.
+DCA is off unless it is specified.

+{\bf Specific Terms.} The term ``FullKV'' refers to $W=\infty$ and ``FullContext'' for whole-context inference with full KV cache retention.